A guide to RMIT's minimum English language proficiency requirements for students completing Exchange or Study Abroad programs.

 Students completing Study Abroad programs are required to demonstrate English language proficiency requirements based on approved tests and qualification types set out in the tables below.
 Where an English language proficiency test is used for admission, the test must be taken no more than two years prior to the RMIT program commencement date.

-English language proficiency assessment may also be based on the completion of tertiary level courses where English is the language of instruction for the majority of the subjects/courses taken in that program (minimum of 1 year or the equivalent of 60 European Credit Transfer and Accumulation System).
+English language proficiency assessment may also be based on the completion of tertiary level courses where English is the language of instruction for the subjects/courses taken in that program (minimum of 1 year or the equivalent of 60 European Credit Transfer and Accumulation System).
 See Recognised qualifications and English speaking countries for more information.

 Acknowledgement of country